 Scores are determined by summing the top four individual finishing places on each team.
 Points are assigned equal to the position in which they cross the finish line; the team with the lowest score wins.

 Displacers: While we allow unlimited entries per school, only the places of the top four runners will be recorded toward the team results; all other team members from the same school will be assigned points allowing them to “displace” scoring runners from other teams.

-Gold, Silver, or Bronze medals will be awarded in each race to the 1st, 2nd, and 3rd place finishers in each category.
+Gold, Silver, and Bronze medals will be awarded in each race to the 1st, 2nd, and 3rd place finishers in each category.

 Team scores will be kept in all races but no meet awards will be presented; however, overall Series awards will be given at the end of the Series.